AlexOrrSB/sendbird-virgil-uikit-sample/e2ee-guide.md

 Provide users a [Virgil JWT](https://developer.virgilsecurity.com/docs/e3kit/get-started/generate-client-tokens/) and [Sendbird access/session token](https://docs.sendbird.com/platform/user#3_create_a_user_4_access_token_vs_session_token) from your backend.

 In a production application this request should require authentication.

+We will have an endpoint to get a Sendbird user's accessToken to authenticate with the Sendbird SDK.

 ```
 // server/sendbird.js